gregoryhornyak/discord_bot/README.md

 ## Pipeline

-1. User guesses result
+1. User guesses F1 result
 2. Result is stored in database
-3. After race, results and guesses are compared
+3. After race/event, results and guesses are compared
 4. Scores for each player are evaluated
 5. Repeat